elenihatzidis/424-web-example/README.md

 ##Purpose
 To have code we can use for hands on exercises.

+##No More Conflcits
+We can merge back into Master without any trouble.

 ##Conflict on Master
 To have code we can use for hands on exercises.
 We are also using this to see how rebasing and merging works.